curl/curl/tests/http/README.md

 SPDX-License-Identifier: curl
 -->

-# The curl HTTPD Test Suite
+# The curl HTTP Test Suite

 This is an additional test suite using a combination of Apache httpd and nghttpx servers to perform various tests beyond the capabilities of the standard curl test suite.

 # Usage

-The test cases and necessary files are in `tests/httpd`.
+The test cases and necessary files are in `tests/http`.
 You can invoke `pytest` from there or from the top level curl checkout and it will find all tests.

 ```
 curl> pytest